delpreto/ActionNet/ReadMe.md

-# Wearable Sensor-Based Biomechanical Data Collection for Objective Evaluation of Badminton Performance Across Skill Levels
+# ActionNet - Badminton Stroke Data Collection

-See https://action-net.csail.mit.edu for more information about the ActionNet project and dataset.
+See https://action-net.csail.mit.edu for more information about the ActionNet Badminton project and dataset.

 ## Experiment Framework